Tuvshno/go-web-application/README.md

 List of implementation details:

-- Routing Requests
+- Building and routing API
-- HTML Templating and Static Files
+- Dynamic HTML Templating, Caching, and Serving Static Files
-- Manging configuration settings using command line
+- Managing configuration settings using command line
 - Structured logging and centralized error handling using dependency injection
-- Designing and implementing SQL Database Models
+- Designing and implementing SQL
-- Executing Single and Multiple-record queries
-- Building transactions in SQL
-- Creating and caching dynamic HTML templates
+- Implementing Middleware for logging, authentication, and panic recovery